Enroll an International Student

 Are there any deadlines for the enrollment of international students in MCPS?

 No. International students may be admitted into school as soon as they settle in Montgomery County.
 However, the deadline for applications of exchange students and I-20 applicants for F1 student visa is as follows:

 Spring enrollment: December 15

-How does School Counseling, Residency and International Admissions assign students to schools?
+How does International Admissions and Enrollments assign students to schools?

 Students in MCPS attend the school that serves the students living in a particular community.
 The boundaries of the home school are determined by the Board of Education.
-School Counseling, Residency and International Admissions usually assigns students to their home school.
+International Admissions and Enrollment usually assigns students to their home school.
 However, students will be referred to the Consortia Office if residing within the consortium schools.
 Students who are English language learners are assigned to schools with intensive English centers.

 ^ Back to Top